-This is not an exhaustive list of the roles in puppy play, nor does everyone fall into just one category, but the most common terminology you might hear is:
+This is not an exhaustive list of the roles in puppy play, nor does everyone fall into just one category.
+These are the most common terms you might hear:

-... are more about the canine headspace to tape into their inner pup.
+...are more about canine headspace to tap into their inner pup.
 Physical aspects can come into it as well.

 What is needed for puppy play?